runar-rkmedia/my_blog/README.md

-# Udacity Project: Multi-Usrer Blog
+# Udacity Project: Multi-User Blog

 This is part of an assignment in the Full-Stack-course at Udacity.
 The goal is to create a multi-user-blog, deployed using Google App Engine.